How to Create a Cryptocurrency - Coindoo

 When it comes to taxes, there applies only the general tax code, and for any gains, there is a proportional income tax.

-In Korea, cryptocurrency regulation just began, and no clear guidance provides regulatory authority.
+In Korea, cryptocurrency regulation has just begun, and no clear guidance provides regulatory authority.

 But recently, they have introduced some laws so they can identify the customer, and not only these laws also fall under the KYC and AML.
 And the new companies have to submit all the company details to the financial intelligence unit.